 Senator Wicker served on active duty in the U.S. Air Force and then joined the Air Force Reserve.
 He retired from the Reserve in 2004 with the rank of lieutenant colonel.

 A native of Pontotoc, Mississippi, the Senator is the son of former Circuit Judge Fred Wicker and the late Mrs. Wordna Wicker.
 He was educated in the public schools of Pontotoc and received his B.A. and law degrees from the University of Mississippi.
 Wicker is a member of the First Baptist Church Tupelo, where he served as chairman of the deacons, taught Sunday School, and where he still sings in the choir.

 Senator Wicker is married to the former Gayle Long of Tupelo.
-They have three children: Margaret and son-in-law Manning McPhillips; Caroline and son-in-law Kirk Sims; and McDaniel Wicker and his wife Kellee; and four grandchildren: Caroline, Henry, Maury Beth McPhillips, and Evelyn Sims.
+They have three children: Margaret and son-in-law Manning McPhillips; Caroline and son-in-law Kirk Sims; and McDaniel Wicker and his wife Kellee; and five grandchildren: Caroline, Henry, Maury Beth, Virginia McPhillips, and Evelyn Sims.